dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0302.md

 Java, like any programming language, supports both conditional statements and loops to determine control flow.
 We will start with the conditional statements, then move on to loops, to end with the somewhat cumbersome switch statement that you can use to test for many values of a single expression.

-C++ Note

-The Java control flow constructs are identical to those in C and C++, with a few exceptions.
+C++ Note: The Java control flow constructs are identical to those in C and C++, with a few exceptions.
 There is no goto, but there is a「labeled」version of break that you can use to break out of a nested loop (where, in C, you perhaps would have used a goto).
 Finally, there is a variant of the for loop that is similar to the range-based for loop in C++ and the foreach loop in C#.

 3.8 控制流程